psibi/stackgo/README.md

 * Right now, for an Hackage API module it redirects to the Stackage API module for LTS 6.14.
 It doesn't go to the exact version as requested by you.
-It will instead always go to the lst version of that package.
+It will instead always go to the lts version of that package.
 * For those package which are not yet in Stackage, it will redirect to a invalid page.